timvink/mkdocs-table-reader-plugin/docs/options.md

 ## `select_readers`

 Default: Selects all available readers.
-Specify a list of reader to improve documentation build times for large sites.
+Specify a list of readers to improve documentation build times for very large sites.

 ## `enabled`